-This expression bypasses the problem when loading an invalid Web SQL expression.
+This expression by-passes the problem of loading an invalid Web SQL expression.

 Generally, Web SQL functions are the prefixed by Sql.
 You can create an optional condition for the collection or Load collection node.
 For more information, see Web SQL functions on page 113.